manuelcaipocc/cv-mcaipocc/content/authors/admin/_index.md

 I graduated top of my class in Mechanical Engineering at [Universidad Nacional de San Agustín de Arequipa (UNSA)](https://www.unsa.edu.pe/).
 I was awarded the [Beca Presidente del Perú](https://www.pronabec.gob.pe/beca-presidente-de-la-republica/) and later selected among 16,000 applicants for one of 100 positions at [Freeport-McMoRan](https://www.fcx.com/), where I applied Machine Learning for predictive maintenance in global mining operations.

-Previously, I worked at [IMCO Servicios S.A.C.](https://www.linkedin.com/company/imco-servicios-s-a-c/) as a Junior Engineer, performing structural analysis and simulations using SAP2000,Ansys, Inventor, and AutoCAD 3D.

-My technical focus lies at the intersection of engineering and intelligent systems.
+My work bridges engineering and intelligent systems, with a strong emphasis on practical implementation and scalable solutions.
 I specialize in:

-- Machine Learning and time-series modeling
+- **Machine Learning & Time-Series Modeling**
-- Dockerized ETL pipelines and cloud integration
-- OPC UA, industrial communication, and monitoring
+  Predictive maintenance, anomaly detection, and signal analysis using Python, PyTorch, and scikit-learn.

+- **Dockerized ETL Pipelines & Cloud Integration**
+  Modular, real-time data pipelines built with Dagster, orchestrated in Docker, and deployed on cloud platforms like Azure.

+- **Industrial Communication & Monitoring (OPC UA)**
+  Design and implementation of robust monitoring architectures using OPC UA for data acquisition in manufacturing systems.

+- **Technology Stack**
-- Python, PostgreSQL, Power BI, Azure ML
+  Python, PostgreSQL, Power BI, Git, Azure ML — integrated into reliable and reproducible workflows.

-Fluent in Spanish, English, and German (C1).
 I aim to pursue a Ph.D. in Robotics, Control Systems, or Industrial AI, developing impactful technologies that bridge data and physical systems.